General Admissions to the Reception Class

 To begin a productive and supportive partnership with the parents and carers of the children.

-It is no longer the school’s responsibility to organise its own admissions into the Reception class.
+It is not the school’s responsibility to organise its own admissions into the Reception class.
 The LA have the responsibility of allocating places on behalf of the school.
 The school is informed in March of the year before the September admission which children have been allocated a place in Reception.

 The Governing Body have agreed that the admission limit for this school is 30.